-- 16. You should select two identical SSDs to form your RAID volume. - 17.
+- 16. You should select two or three identical SSDs (three SSDs are required for RAID 5) to form your RAID volume. - 17.
 If you have selected RAID0 (Stripe) then you can adjust the "Strip Size" to (you can use the cursor to move up and down the menu selection) your requirements (it is recommended that you set the "Strip Size" to 128KB). - 18.
 Select Create Volume (make sure you have selected your disks). - 19.
 The system will list your RAID volume.